scientiac/scifox/README.md

 ## ⚙️ Installation
 1. In the searchbar type `about:config`.
 A dialog will be shown to you.
 Press the **I accept the risk** button.
 2. Search for **`toolkit.legacyUserProfileCustomizations.stylesheets`**, **`layers.acceleration.force-enabled`**, **`gfx.webrender.all`**, and **`svg.context-properties.content.enabled`**.
 Change them to **True**

+> Set `browser.newtabpage.activity-stream.improvesearch.handoffToAwesomebar` to **false** to use the homepage search bar without jumping to the url bar.
+> Set `browser.startup.preXulSkeletonUI` to **false** to disable skeletonUI rendering during firefox launch.

 3. Go to your Firefox profile:
     - If you're on Linux: `$HOME/.mozilla/firefox/XXXXXXX.default-release/`
     - If you're on Windows: `C:\Users\<USERNAME>\AppData\Roaming\Mozilla\Firefox\Profiles\XXXXXXX.default-XXXXXX`